Communications principles

 • Emails sent for inclusion in the Cascade, or to the HAF or HoD mailing lists did not comply with the policy and guidance e.g. email template has not been used

 Any problems or issues arising from the use of the policy and guidance should be brought to the attention of your UAS Communications Lead in the first instance.
-In the unlikely event that agreement cannot be reached, or an issue resolved, the matter should be discussed with the Head of Communications, Professional Services.
+In the unlikely event that agreement cannot be reached, or an issue resolved, the matter should be discussed with the Head of Communications and Engagement, Professional Services.

 Complaints from divisions/departments/faculties about communications received